IgniteUI/igniteui-docfx/en/components/overlay_styling.md

 @include igx-overlay($my-overlay-theme);
 ```

-Now **all** modal overlays will have a purple tint to they background.
+Now **all** modal overlays will have a purple tint to their background.

 ### Scoped Overlay Styles